Driving research of Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME / CFS),

 STUDY HYPOTHESIS AND DESCRIPTION

-The hypothesis is that the inflammation-related recovery mechanisms become dysfunctional in the ME/CFS disease, and this dysregulation causes a delayed recovery of muscle after exertional stress.
+The hypothesis is that the inflammation-related recovery mechanisms become dysfunctional in the ME/CFS disease, and this dysregulation causes delayed muscle recovery after exertional stress.

 OBJECTIVES